Germanic languages

 Summary

-The Germanic languages are a branch of the Indo-European language family spoken natively by a population of about 515 million people[nb 1] mainly in Europe, North America, Oceania and Southern Africa.
+The Germanic languages are a branch of the Indo-European language family spoken natively by a population of about 515 million people[nb 1] mainly in Europe, North America, Oceania, and Southern Africa.
 The most widely spoken Germanic language, English, is also the world's most widely spoken language with an estimated 2 billion speakers.
-All Germanic languages are derived from Proto-Germanic, spoken in Iron Age Scandinavia and Germany.[2]
+All Germanic languages are derived from Proto-Germanic, spoken in Iron Age Scandinavia, Iron Age Northern Germany[2] and along the North Sea and Baltic coasts.[3]

 Germanic